-Service Standard Performance Reporting Arrangements
+Quality and Reliability Performance Reporting Arrangements

 The Authority recommends that the reporting obligations in the Access Code and the Reliability Code are retained, subject to the reporting obligations in Schedule 1 of the Reliability Code being amended to align with any amendments to the service standards in Part 2 of the Reliability Code resulting from this review.
+The Authority also recommends consideration be given to reviewing the power quality and reliability of supply reporting arrangements applying to distributors and transmitters to determine whether the process can be more efficient.